 The null hypothesis in a statistical test is normally the default position that there is no relationship or significant difference between two sets of observations.
 If a test shows a significant difference between two experiences the null hypothesis is said to be rejected.
-This is referred to as a superiority test in A/B testing because the aim is to avoid making the mistake of implementing something that turns out to be no better than the existing experience.
+This is referred to as a superiority test in A/B testing.
+The aim is to avoid making the mistake of implementing something that turns out to be no better than the existing experience.

-It is important to define the null hypothesis before you begin an A/B test because it can influence the outcome of an experiment.
-For example, for a simple and low risk test like changing the colour of a call-to-action button, it may not be necessary to prove the change is significantly better than the default variant.
+It is important to define the null hypothesis before you begin an A/B test.
+It can influence the outcome of an experiment.
+For example, for a simple and low risk test like changing the colour of a call-to-action button.
+It may not be necessary to prove the change is significantly better than the default variant.
 The business may be happy for it to be implemented provided it is not significantly worse than the current experience.
 They may simply want to change the colour to be consistent with brand guidelines or a new design template.

 Types of Null Hypothesis: